The School of Law – Research, Innovation and Enterprise Profile

 (v) Social engagement and public awareness.

-The expertise of academics and associates at the School of Law of UCLan Cyprus stretches to a wide range of areas of the law at the national, European and international level, as well neighbouring disciplines such as international relations, ethics or history, in an interdisciplinary and modern setting and in full respect for the rule of law, democracy, equality and justice.
-Associates include Honorary Fellows, Visiting Fellows, Research scholars as well as Associate Lecturers.
+The expertise of academics and associates at the School of Law of UCLan Cyprus stretches to a wide range of areas of the law at the national, European and international level, as well neighbouring disciplines such as international relations, philosophy, ethics or history, in an interdisciplinary and modern setting and in full respect for the rule of law, democracy, equality and justice.
+Associates include Honorary and Visting Fellows, Visiting Lecturers, Research Scholars as well as Associate Lecturers.
 Currently academics and associates at the School of Law are engaged in the following broad priorities through their research, innovation and enterprise activities:

-- Sustainability of socio-economic rights in times of crisis;
+- Sustainability of fundamental rights in times of crisis;

 - Post-conflict and troubled societies/territories;

-- Modern challenges for States, global citizens and businesses;
+- Modern challenges and reforms for States, global citizens and businesses;

 The academics of the School of Law are all PhD holders and active researchers involved in the UK Research Exercise Framework and in nationally or internationally funded programmes.
 They publish their work in internationally recognised peer reviewed platforms.